 Agents also have memory, knowledge, storage and the ability to reason:

-• Reasoning: enables Agents to “think” before responding and “analyze” the results of their actions (i.e. tool calls), this improves the Agents’ ability to solve problems that require sequential tool calls.
+- Reasoning: enables Agents to “think” before responding and “analyze” the results of their actions (i.e. tool calls), this improves reliability and quality of responses.

-• Knowledge: is domain-specific information that the Agent can search on demand to make better decisions and provide accurate responses.
-Knowledge is stored in a vector database and this search on demand pattern is known as Agentic RAG.
+- Knowledge: is domain-specific information that the Agent can search at runtime to make better decisions and provide accurate responses (RAG).
+Knowledge is stored in a vector database and this search at runtime pattern is known as Agentic RAG/Agentic Search.

-• Storage: is used by Agents to save session history and state in a database.
+- Storage: is used by Agents to save session history and state in a database.
 Model APIs are stateless and storage enables us to continue conversations from where they left off.
-This makes Agents stateful, enabling multi-turn conversations.
+This makes Agents stateful, enabling multi-turn, long-term conversations.

 Let’s build a few Agents to see how they work.